 Try to use examples from your practice, placement or academic work, and outline the issues involved, the pressures you faced and how you solved problems.
-Explore any case dilemmas and debates, and make explicit any anti-discriminatory issues and dilemmas.
 Describe how you acted and any outcomes.

 It's likely that you will be asked questions relating to dealing with stress, contributing to a team and making good use of supervision.

 Questions you could ask at interview

 It’s also a good idea to prepare some questions to ask.
 Here are some possibilities:

 - Ask about progression and training.
 Would you have a mentor?
 Is there room for progression?

 - Ask your interviewers about their work for the organisation (but try not to seem interrogative).
 How did they progress to their current roles?
 What do they enjoy most about their day-to-day job?

 - Ask whether and how a social work-related news story you read recently is having an impact on work at the employer.